orzklv/web/content/_index.md

 ## What's this blog about?

 Mainly my tech career stuff and experiments that I document after ending up wasting hours of time on it.

-## Options

-Duckquill offers some configuration options to make it fit you better; most options have pretty descriptive comments, so it should be easy to understand what they do.

-### Localization

-Duckquill ships with a localization system based on one used in [tabi](https://github.com/welpo/tabi), it's very easy to use and quite flexible at the same time.

-To add a translation, simply create a file in your site's `i18n` directory called `[lang-code].toml`, e.g `fr.toml`.
-The language code should be [ISO 639-1](https://localizely.com/iso-639-1-list/) or [BCP 47](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).

-Inside that file, copy-paste one of the existing translations from Duckquill and adapt it to your needs.
-You can also check [tabi](https://github.com/welpo/tabi/tree/main/i18n) translation files for reference.

-Additionally to translating Duckquill, you can also override the English stings by copy-pasting `en.toml` from Duckquill to the `i18n` directory of your website and adjusting the values to your liking.
+I hope it's gonna be useful at some point for people and humble learners.
+I'll try to recover my old posts from old blogs but can't promise anything.
+Also, I decided to add uzbek localization support to create more resources for fellow developers with language barrier _[Uzbek Developers life matter!]_.

 ### Favicon